mattwynne/the/README.md

 Then give it some `bundle install`.

+## Leaving the Cucumber

+If you want to use this in another testing framework, you should be able to just `include The::Dsl` in your test class.
+Try it.

 ## Wot No Tests?

 Yeah, I know.
 I've extracted this from a project, so there ain't none... yet.
 Want to help?